awslabs/aws-greengrass-group-setup/README.md

 1. [Create](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduledevents-example.html)
 and [alias](http://docs.aws.amazon.com/lambda/latest/dg/aliases-intro.html) your
 Lambda function(s)
+1. Create and attach a Thing to a certificate that will represent a Greengrass device that will communicate with the core.
 1. Update the group `<config_file>`.
 Example: `cfg.json`
     1. update the `devices` section
         1. In the `devices` section of the configuration, enter the `cert_arn`, `thing_arn`, and